dar5hak/dar5hak.github.io/content/old/ml-offline-web-tfjs.md

 +++
-title = "Implementing Machine Learning for the Offline Web with TensorFlow.js" date = 2019-02-22 path = "2019/02/22/ml-offline-web-tfjs"
+title = "Machine Learning for the Offline Web" date = 2019-02-22 path = "2019/02/22/ml-offline-web-tfjs"
 in_search_index = false